EkoGuandor229/MLTestat/README.md

 ==============================================================================
 ```
 The R-Squared value shows, that the model explains a large portion of the variance in the response variable.
-The P>|t| values show significance for the model and in general a value lower than 0.005 is preferable.
+The P>|t| values show significance of the predictor for the model and in general a value lower than 0.005 is preferable.

 This means, that the position of the screw (Inj1PosVolAct_Var), the melt pressure of the screw
 (Inj1PrsAct_meanOfInjPhase), the cilinder heating (Inj1HtgEd3Act_1stPCscore),
 the clamp force (ClpFceAct_1stPCscore) and the oil temperature (OilTmp1Act_1stPCscore) are all
 viable predictors for the response.

-To be able to choose the predictor with the highest R squared combined with a p-value smaller than 0,005
+To be able to choose the predictor with the highest R squared combined with a p-value smaller than 0,005, i add the
+following lines of code to the main() function
 ```

     formula = "mass ~ Inj1PosVolAct_Var"